michele1993/michele1993.github.io/_projects/5_project.md

     Simplified diagram of the designed IT-ET computational model.
 </div>

-In this diagram, the IT cell component corresponds to the encoder block of the auto-encoder model.
+In this diagram, the IT neurons component corresponds to the encoder block of the auto-encoder model.
 The auto-encoder was pre-trained on a more general stimulus reconstruction task.
 An example of the auto-encoder process can be found below,

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">